-- 6. Entities are required to report AFM spending fortnightly to the Department of Finance.
-Entities also need to advise how they intend to manage any underspend.
-To ensure transparency, AFM determinations are: - registered on the Federal Register of Legislation (FRL); - tabled in Parliament at the next available opportunity; and - listed on the Department of Finance's website with a link provided to it on the FRL. - 7.
+- registered on the Federal Register of Legislation (FRL); - tabled in Parliament at the next available opportunity; and - listed on the Department of Finance's website with a link provided to it on the FRL. - 6.
 At the end of the financial year, the Department of Finance prepares an AFM annual report, which is subject to review by the Australian National Audit Office, detailing all Determinations that have been issued in that financial year.
 The report is tabled in the Parliament and is made available on the Department of Finance's website.

-Determinations issued in 2020-21
+Overview

-8. Table 1 below contains details of the Determinations issued during the period 27 June 2020 to 28 August 2020.
+- 7. This report analyses the AFM Determinations issued totalling \$480.08 million to 25 September 2020 out of the available \$39.9085 billion for the financial year 2020-21. - 8.
+Table 1 below contains a summary of the Determinations issued during the period 27 June 2020 to 25 September 2020.

-Table 1: Determinations issued in the 2020-21 financial year as at 28 August 2020
+Table 1: Determinations issued in the 2020-21 Financial Year as at 25 September 2020

 AFM Determination No. Dates Source of AFM Entity Purposes Advance provided (\$'000) 1 3 July 2020 Supply Act No. 2 2020-2021 Department of Infrastructure, Transport, Regional Development and Communications To fund the Local Roads and Community Infrastructure Program and provide funding to local governments for the delivery of road resilience and community infrastructure projects.
 250,000 2 24 August 2020 Supply Act No. 1 2020-2021 Australian Trade and Investment Commission To fund Stage Two of the International Freight Assistance Mechanism and extend the program to 31 December 2020.
 The International Freight Assistance Mechanism supports exporters of premium and perishable agricultural produce by underwriting domestic and international airfreight connectivity.
-230,080 Total 480,080
+230,080 Nil 29 Aug 2020 to 25 Sept 2020 There was no AFM Determination issued. - Total 1 1 1 480,080